-Bright World Guardianships refers to various expert sources advice on child abuse and safeguarding, for example National Society for the Prevention of Cruelty to Children (NSPCC) website, Barnardo’s and the Local Safeguarding and Children’s Board (LSCB) when developing policies and managing incidents.
+Bright World Guardianships refers to various expert sources advice on child abuse and safeguarding, for example National Society for the Prevention of Cruelty to Children (NSPCC) website, Barnardo’s and the Local Safeguarding Partnerships (LSP) when developing policies and managing incidents.

 Local Agency Contacts

-The company is aware of how to access local agency contacts.
-This includes Local Safeguarding and Children’s Boards across the country, how to access locally agreed inter-agency procedures, guidance and members of the Board.
+The company is aware of how to access local agency contacts; this includes Local Safeguarding Partnerships across the country and how to access locally agreed inter-agency procedures and guidance.
 In addition, the company is aware of the non-emergency reporting procedures via the Local Authority’s Children’s Services relevant to the area or Multi-Agency Safeguarding Hub (MASH), or by telephoning the non-emergency Police number 101.
 For emergency situations, the company is aware of the need to contact the relevant police force for the area by dialling 999, this includes in Wales and Police Scotland.